igeller/CIM511/Journals/cim511 journals/02_18_2021_Reflecting_On_Pieces.md

 	- redesign: show before and after mocks
 		- journal and blog about it
 	- re-implement
+		- use react?
+		- react native?
+		- wi
 	- case study/ documentation (mostly reviewing the documents turned in for the class)
 3. Re-Presenting Art
 	- fnish the styling (should be finished by 02/19